sds100/PhotoSorter/README.md

 # PhotoSorter
-A C# .NET Windows Forms application to sort photos into folders.
+A C# .NET Windows Forms application to sort photos/videos into folders.